 SLYVIA GORDON MEMORIAL SCHOLARSHIP

-In 2025, the Sylvia Gordon Memorial Scholarship, founded by Charles Gordon in memory of his mother Sylvia Gordon, will grant a $2,500 U.S. Dollar scholarship to a qualifying Jamaican student attending a university, trade, vocational, or graduate school.
+The Sylvia Gordon Memorial Scholarship, founded by Charles Gordon in memory of his mother Sylvia Gordon, grants a $2,500 U.S. Dollar scholarship to a qualifying Jamaican student attending a university, trade, vocational, or graduate school.

 From her years of hard work, struggles and determination, Sylvia fulfilled her dream to ensure that her family was well taken care of.
 After seeing her children grow up and become independent, Sylvia entered a new chapter, that of being a loving and doting grandmother.